Point normal orientation and surface reconstruction by incorporating isovalue constraints to Poisson equation: Method

 Our formulation also enforces the consistency between normals at adjacent points.
-Inspired by~\cite{DBLP:journals/vc/WangYC12}, we adopt a Dirichlet energy term $E_{D}$ to penalize the difference between adjacent normals, and a coupled-orthogonality deviation term $E_{COD}$ to enforce the orthogonality between the normals and local surface shapes.
+Inspired by~\cite{DBLP:journals/vc/WangYC12}, we adopt a Dirichlet energy term $E_{D}(n)$ to penalize the difference between adjacent normals, and a coupled-orthogonality deviation term $E_{COD}(n)$ to enforce the orthogonality condition between the normal vectors and the underlying surface.
 First, we construct a graph $\mathcal{E}$ for the sample points using their $k$-nearset neighbors (KNN), where two points $i$ and $j$ are connected with an edge when $i$ is in the KNN of $j$ or $j$ is in the KNN of $i$ (we set $k=10$ in our experiments).
-Using this graph, we define the terms $E_{D}$ and $E_{COD}$ as follows:
+Using this graph, we define the terms $E_{D}(n)$ and $E_{COD}(n)$ as follows:

 where